siraat-ai-academy/freelance-content-prep/02-templates/03-content-goldmines-where-nobody-else-is-looking.md

-# 🗺️ Unearthing Hidden Treasures in Content Marketing
+# 💎 Content Goldmines: Where Nobody Else Is Looking
-_How to Discover Insights and Niches That Give You an Organic Edge_
+_How to Discover Unspoken Questions That Can Bring Big Results_

 ---